surveyjs/survey-creator/docs/create-specialized-question-types.md

 - A corresponding toolbox item appears automatically.
 - End users cannot break the functionality because the Property Grid hides the `questionJSON` object properties.
 - If you modify the question configuration, changes automatically apply to every instance of this question.
-- A cleaner JSON definition:
+- A cleaner JSON schema:

   ```json
   {